On the Complexity of Random Satisfiability Problems with Planted Solutions: Introduction

-It is easy to see that this lower bound is essentially tight for statistical algorithms using $\VSTAT$ oracle (since noisy $r$-XOR-SAT can be solved using a polynomial (in $n^r$) number of queries to $\VSTAT(O(n^r))$ that can determine the probability of each clause).
-Surprisingly, this lower bound is quadratically larger than the upper bound of $\tilde{O}(n^{r/2})$ that can be achieved using samples themselves \cite{feldman2014algorithm}.
-While unusual, this is consistent with a common situation where an implementation using a statistical oracle requires polynomially more samples (for example in the case of the Ellipsoid algorithm that we discuss in \infull{ Section \ref{sec:statalgpowersec}} \inbody{the full paper}).
+It is easy to see that this lower bound is essentially tight for statistical algorithms using the $\VSTAT$ oracle (since noisy $r$-XOR-SAT can be solved using a polynomial (in $n^r$) number of queries to $\VSTAT(O(n^r))$ that can determine the probability of each clause).
+Surprisingly, this lower bound is quadratically larger than the upper bound of $\tilde{O}(n^{r/2})$ that can be achieved using samples themselves \cite{FeldmanPV14}.
+While unusual, this is consistent with a common situation where an implementation using a statistical oracle requires polynomially more samples (for example in the case of algorithms for learning halfspaces).
 Still this discrepancy is an interesting one to investigate in order to better understand the power of statistical algorithms and lower bounds against them.
-We show that there exists a natural strengthening of $\VSTAT$ and $\SAMPLE$ oracles that bridges this gap.
-Specifically, we extend the oracle to functions with values in a larger discrete range $\{0,1,\ldots,L-1\}$ for $L \geq 2$: $\MSAMPLE(L)$ oracle is the oracle that given any function $h: X \rightarrow \{0,1,\ldots,L-1\}$ takes a random sample $x$ from $D$ and returns $h(x)$ and $\VSTAT$ is extended similarly to $\MVSTAT$ (we postpone the formal details and statements for this oracle to \inbody{the full version} \infull{Section \ref{sec:define-stat-oracles}}).
-This strengthening interpolates between the full access to samples which corresponds to $L = |X_k|$ and the standard statistical oracles (corresponding to $L=2$) and hence is a natural one to investigate.
+We show that there exist natural strengthenings of the $\VSTAT$ and $\SAMPLE$ oracles that bridge this gap.
+Specifically, we extend the oracles to functions with values in a larger discrete range $\{0,1,\ldots,L-1\}$ for $L \geq 2$: $\MSAMPLE(L)$ oracle is the oracle that given any function $h: X \rightarrow \{0,1,\ldots,L-1\}$ takes a random sample $x$ from $D$ and returns $h(x)$ and $\VSTAT$ is extended similarly to $\MVSTAT$ (we postpone the formal details and statements for this oracle to Section \ref{sec:define-stat-oracles}).
+This strengthening interpolates between the full access to samples which corresponds to $L = |X_k|$ and the standard statistical query oracles (corresponding to $L=2$) and hence is a natural one to investigate.